ibbles/StrictAliasing/README.md

 - A loop over the blocks in `dst_block_starts` / `block_sizes` will visit each block in `dst` exactly once.

-The block copying is probably best done using a call to `memcpy`, but let's pretend that we're affraid of the performance cost of a function call.
+The block copying is probably best done using a call to `memcpy`, but let's pretend that we're afraid of the performance cost of a function call.

 ```c++
 void blocked_reorder(